 Treatment of Recurrent Infections

-All patients with specific antibody deficiency (SAD) should be immunized with the 13-valent pneumococcal conjugate vaccine or PCV-13 vaccine.
-Before initiating any therapy for Common Variable Immunodeficiency (CVID) or SAD, patients who have active infection should have their infection treated first.
+All patients with SAD should be immunized with the 13-valent pneumococcal conjugate vaccine or PCV-13 vaccine.
+Before initiating any therapy for CVID or SAD, patients who have active infection should have their infection treated first.
 Antibiotics may need to be administered.

-Immune globulin replacement may slow the progression of chronic lung disease and provide some protection against autoimmune disorders, although this is not well studied.
+A CVID treatment plan may include immune globulin replacement, which may slow the progression of chronic lung disease and provide some protection against autoimmune disorders, although this is not well studied.
 Your allergist/immunologist may decide to postpone immune globulin replacement therapy if you have higher levels of serum IgG with only minor impaired response to vaccines.
 However, you should be continuously monitored every 6 to 12 months.

 The safety and efficacy of low dose Interleukin-2 (IL-2) treatment is still under investigation.
 A small number of allogeneic stem cell transplants have been performed in CVID patients.

 Dr. Beerelli is a CVID specialist that can help you look at CVID treatment options.